WGN-TV: Independence (1956–1995)

 In May 1969, the station relocated its transmitter facilities to the 1,360 ft-tall west antenna tower of the John Hancock Center.
 The original Prudential Building transmitter remained in use as an auxiliary facility until the transmitter dish was disassembled in 1984.
-WGN also served as a charter member of the Operation Prime Time syndication service, a consortium founded in 1976 by Al Masini and a committee of executives with 18 independent stations.
-This partnership allowed the channel to broadcast miniseries as well as first-run syndicated programs that would be featured on the partner stations, including Solid Gold, Star Search, and Lifestyles of the Rich and Famous.
+WGN-TV was a charter member of the Operation Prime Time syndication service, a consortium founded in 1976 by Al Masini and a committee of executives with 18 independent stations.
+This partnership allowed WGN-TV to broadcast miniseries and first-run syndicated programs that were featured on partner stations; these shows included Solid Gold, Star Search, and Lifestyles of the Rich and Famous.

 Movies became a more significant part of WGN's schedule during the late 1970s and early 1980s.
-During this period, depending on whether sports events or specials were scheduled, Channel 9 usually aired four daily features—one in the morning, and two to three films per night—Monday through Friday, and between three and six films per day on Saturdays and Sundays.
-Among its regular film showcases were WGN [Television] Presents (which aired during the late access slot weeknights from 1948 to 1995, on Saturdays until 1979 and on Sundays until 1997) and Action Theater (a showcase of action and adventure films that ran on midday Sundays from 1952 to 1956 and, later, in Saturday late access from 1979 to 2001).
-In February 1977, the station also began carrying a nightly prime time feature at 8 p.m., replacing syndicated dramas that had been airing in the timeslot.
+During this period, depending on whether sports events or specials were scheduled, WGN-TV usually aired four daily features—one in the morning, and two to three films per night Monday through Friday, and between three-and-six films per day on Saturdays and Sundays.
+Among its regular film showcases were WGN [Television] Presents, (Note: WGN [Television] Presents aired during the late-access slot weeknights from 1948 to 1995, on Saturdays until 1979, and on Sundays until 1997.) and Action Theater, a showcase of action and adventure films.
+(Note: Action Theater ran on midday Sundays from 1952 to 1956 and, later, in Saturday late access from 1979 to 2001.)
+In February 1977, the station also began carrying a nightly prime time feature at 8 p.m., replacing syndicated dramas in the timeslot.
 The prime time films were moved to 7 p.m. in March 1980.
-By January 1980, when WGN became the market's second television station to offer a 24-hour schedule, the station began to regularly feature an overnight presentation of black-and-white, theatrical, and made-for-TV movies at 1 a.m. (later 3 a.m. by September 1983), along with some syndicated programs.
+By January 1980, when WGN became the market's second television station to offer a 24-hour schedule, the station began to air black-and-white, theatrical, and made-for-TV movies at 1 a.m., (Note: Later 3 a.m. by September 1983.) along with some syndicated programs.